CicadaKim/cicadakim.github.io/aboutme.md

 title: About me
 ---

-## I'm a Game Client Enginner.
+## I'm a Game Client Engineer
-- And I'm also intersted in the game design.
+- I'm also intersted in the game design.
-- Surely, I'm a really passionate gamer.
+- I'm a really passionate gamer.